emb-riscv/specs-markdown/exceptions-and-interrupts.md

 Interrupts with the same priority are processed in the order of their index in the interrupt table, with a higher index meaning a higher priority.

-For multi-hart devices, the interrupt wiring to harts is device dependent, each interrupts may be wired to one or several harts; it is the responsibility of each hart to enable the interrupts it desires to process.
+For multi-hart devices, the interrupt wiring to harts is implementation specific; each interrupt may be wired to one or several harts; it is the responsibility of each hart to enable the interrupts it desires to process.
 For redundant systems, it is also possible for multiple harts to process the same interrupt.